 |

-used to 'park' the fly line as the angler slowly works upstream.
-This
+'park' the fly line as the angler slowly works upstream.

-avoids the problem of the fly line being swept downstream which
+This avoids the problem of the fly line being swept downstream

 It turns